thunlp/OpenKE/README.md

 ### Results

 We have provided the hyper-parameters of some models to achieve the state-of-the-art performace (Hits@10 (filter)) on FB15K237 and WN18RR.
 These scripts can be founded in the folder "./examples/".
 The results of these models are as follows: the left two columns are the performance implemented by OpenKE, and the right two columns are the performance reported in the original papers.
+Overall, OpenKE can achieve comparable performance with the results from the original papers.

 |Model			|	WN18RR	|	FB15K237	| WN18RR (Paper\*)| FB15K237  (Paper\*)|
 |:-:		|:-:	|:-:  |:-:  |:-:  |